flowan/vito-ssh-login-notification/README.md

-# Plugin template for VitoDeploy
+# SSH Login Notification plugin for VitoDeploy

-This is the basic skeleton of a VitoDeploy plugin that you can start with.

-## Documentation

-You can find everything about Plugin development [here](https://vitodeploy.com/docs/plugins)

-## Discovery

-To make your plugin discoverable by the Vito app, add `vitodeploy-plugin` topic to your repository on GitHub.
+This plugin sends a notification to a specified notification channel whenever there is an SSH login to the server.
+It captures details such as the username, IP address, and timestamp of the login event.